skycoin/obelisk/blocktree.md

 # A Documentation
-A library to manage Blocks
+A library to manage Block Records

 ## Structs